Welcome to Bradley's HVAC Schools.

 technicians with prior experience over newly schooled, many take what they can get (in the busy season) because of the constant shortages of technicians.
 This shortage can provide for easy job placement.

 The HVAC industry is a lucrative one considering the time needed for schooling compared with the amount of money you can make, with technicians pulling in an average of around $45,000 per year and some earning six figure incomes.

 You may be entering this field because you want to start your own HVAC business where their is no cap on your earnings.
 When technicians have the potential to earn over a thousand dollars in one day, imagine what the business owner is taking in.

 To put this in perspective, the average profit on the installation of a new air conditioning unit comes in at around $2500 dollars and up and can be performed easily in under 4 hours.
 Most repairs take under an hour to complete and are fetching average profits of $200 to $400 dollars and up.
 When you or your technician goes on 4 to 6 calls in a day.......well, you do the math!

 Thanks for visiting HVAC schools.org.
-Their are many HVAC Schools on our website, are hope is that you will find the right one for you and wish you success in your new and financially rewarding career or business.
+Their are many HVAC Schools on our website, my hope is that you will find the right one for you and wish you success in your new and financially rewarding career or future business.